 The Howard County Junior College District does not discriminate on the basis of race, color, national origin, sex, disability, age, religion, veteran status, or any other legally protected status in educational programs, activities, admission, or employment practices.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of Human Resources, 1001 Birdwell Lane, Big Spring, TX 79720, 432-264-5100.
 For further information on the notice of non-discrimination, visit this link for the address and phone number of the office that serves your area.

 College Name, Document, and Records

-The use of the college’s name by any person or organization in connection with any program or activity or any unauthorized use of college documents, records, or seal is prohibited without the prior written permission from the office of the Vice President of Academic and Student Affairs.
+The use of the college’s name by any person or organization in connection with any program or activity or any unauthorized use of college documents, records, or seal is prohibited without the prior written permission from the office of the Executive Vice President.